Mafika-Mahlobo/tshimologong-project/README.md

 ## Installation

-1. You need to have python3 installed on you machine.
+1. You need to have python3 installed on your machine.

 2. Download and install MYSQL (*folow prompt to creaet a user account*).